 So I gave the cake away.

-I’m not a huge bundt cake girl, because 1) the damn cakes always stick to the pan and 2) there is never enough frosting.
+I’m usually not a huge bundt cake girl, because 1) the damn cakes always stick to the pan and 2) there is never enough frosting.
 But, in recent years I’ve made peace with the fact that it might stick to the pan (enter frosting).

 Bake it up and your house will smell like fall.

 Give it about 10 minutes to cool in the pan and then pray and surrender your first born child to the “Please-Don’t Let-My-Bundt-Stick-Gods”

 Then go ahead and make your frosting.
 Which is the most delicious browned butter frosting ever in all existence.

 Brown your butter and then mix in some powdered sugar…And then milk and vanilla…

 And eat that thang.Seriously, go make this cake.